-1. Brave the crowds and see the Atlantic Antic
+1. Brave the Crowds and see the Atlantic Antic

 Even with the crowds, this event is a staple for those who love street festivals.
 Every year, hundreds of thousands of people line the streets of Downtown Brooklyn for Atlantic Antic.
 This festival has hundreds of different vendors and features everything you could imagine including food stands, crafts, live entertainment, and music.
 This year, the festival will be taking place on September 24th.